AI-READI/cds-specification/docs/docs/releasing-documentation.md

 ::: warning
 If you are going to release a major version of the documentation, ensure the commit message includes a footer starting with `BREAKING CHANGE`.
 View the info under step 2 of the release procedure to see how to do this.
 :::

+## Additional Information

+We still haven't determined how many app versions of the docs that we want to display.
+3 major versions would be ideal.
+For any more, truncate the documentation versions so that we don't have to deal with excessively long build times for versions of the app that are no longer supported.